 Missy is now the Executive Producer and owner of Geffen Media Inc. A major focus of Geffen Media is to assist to develop new talent in the production industry.

-Vice President – South – Tom Cox
+Vice Chair – South – Tom Cox

 Tom Cox is a veteran film and television producer whose work spans twenty-four years and includes feature films, dramatic series, mini-series, television movies and documentaries.
 Tom’s programs have garnered dozens of Canadian and international awards.
 Tom’s recent executive producer credits include Wild Roses and Heartland for CBC, Mayerthorpe for CTV and Burn Up for BBC and Global.
 His recent co-producing credits include television movies for ABC Family, Lifetime, Hallmark, TNT and CBS, as well as feature films for Warner Bros, Yari Pictures and Focus Features.
-Tom is an executive board member of the Alberta Motion Picture Industry Association and Chair of the AMPIA Producers Committee.
+Tom is an executive board member of the Alberta Motion Picture Industries Association and Chair of the AMPIA Producers Committee.
 He is the past Chair of the National Screen Institute Board of Directors.
 Tom is finishing his first term as a CFTPA board member, and is active on the Industrial Relations and Broadcast Relations committees.
 He is committed to ensuring that every region of Canada supports a vibrant and sustainable environment for content development and production through strong independent companies creating projects for domestic and international markets.

 Treasurer – Helen Schmidt